Our Review Process

 Given below are the percentage of alcohol found in the most common types of liquor

-Most people with diabetes can enjoy some alcohol, but it's important to know how that particular alcohol can affect your blood sugar.
+Best alcohol for diabetics - Most people with diabetes can enjoy some alcohol, but it's important to know how that particular alcohol can affect your blood sugar.
 While moderate amounts of alcohol may cause blood sugar to rise like for example - A sugary cocktail might spike your blood sugar.
-On the other hand if you drink too much, or drink on an empty stomach or take certain meds, alcohol can actually decrease your blood sugar levels causing it to drop into dangerous levels.
+Best alcoholic drink for diabetics - On the other hand if you drink too much, or drink on an empty stomach or take certain meds, alcohol can actually decrease your blood sugar levels causing it to drop into dangerous levels.

 Alcohol can be consumed in moderate limited amounts while following certain safety tips.
 The most common reason why all alcohols are not suitable is because they contain a lot of carbohydrates which can wreak havoc on your sugar levels.